intelliroads/lab-activeir/README.md

-calibrar_sensores_laboratorio and medir_velocidad are Arduino Sketches meant for setting up the Arduino for the proyect.
-While calibrar_sensores_laboratorio´s purpose is simply to calibrate the sensors by determinating the threshold that the Arduino will interpret as the precense of an object, medir_velocidad is the main sketch that should be running in the Arduino to detect movement and measure its speed.
+calibrar_sensores_laboratorio and medir_velocidad are Arduino Sketches meant for setting up the Arduino for the proyect. calibrar_sensores_laboratorio´s purpose is simply to calibrate the sensors by determinating the threshold that the Arduino will interpret as the precense of an object, whereas medir_velocidad is the main sketch that should be running in the Arduino to detect movement and measure its speed.

 persistirDatosSeriales.py is a simple Python program that takes the serial output of the Arduino as input to persist the